learn-co-curriculum/ruby-oo-fundamentals-attribute-accessors/README.md

 ## Attribute Readers, Writers and Accessors

 In object-oriented Ruby, there is a strong convention to have a setter and a getter method that pertain to the same attribute.
 For example, a `.name` getter and a `.name=` setter on our Person class.
-Because this pattern is so common, we find ourself making these manual setter and getter definitions again and again.
+Because this pattern is so common, we find ourselves making these manual setter and getter definitions again and again.
 As Rubyists, we are lazy, and this is a virtue.
 If we can achieve the same result with less code, we'll do it.

 Check out the example below: